How ConsumerAffairs uses cookies

 Understanding loan principal

-• Initial principal: The initial principal is the amount you initially borrow for the loan.
-This is the base amount of your loan, which is used to calculate loan fees and interest.
+• Initial principal: The initial principal (or original principal) is the amount you initially borrow for the loan.
+This is the original loan amount, which is used to calculate loan fees and interest.

-• Principal balance: The principal balance is the amount that you still owe on your loan.
+• Principal balance: The current principal balance is the outstanding balance that you still owe on your loan, not counting interest.
 As you make monthly payments, a portion of your payment goes toward the principal.
-Each payment lowers your outstanding principal amount until the loan is paid off.
+Each payment lowers your remaining principal amount until the loan is paid off.

 Principal vs. interest